 Mahala (Minerd) McKnight was born on Jan.
 5 (or Feb.
-10), 1828 in Wharton Twp., Fayette County, PA the daughter of Henry and Hester (Sisler) Minerd.
+10), 1828 in rural Wharton Township, Fayette County, PA the daughter of Henry and Hester (Sisler) Minerd.

-In 1845, Mahala married William McKnight (1822-1903).
-Their children were Arthur Austin McKnight, Henry McKnight, Elizabeth Williams, Alford Swan McKnight, James Hart McKnight, Josiah McKnight and John W. McKnight.
+The children they produced together were Arthur Austin McKnight, Henry McKnight, Elizabeth Williams, Alford Swan McKnight, James Hart McKnight, Josiah McKnight and John W. McKnight.

-William was born "east of Uniontown on the mountain near the National Road."
+William was born "east of Uniontown on the mountain near the National Road," said a history book.
 He attended school as a child, and worked as a coal miner near New Salem, Fayette County, for 49 years, beginning at age 17.
 He is the earliest known coal miner in our clan.

 The McKnight and Minerd clans were close.
 On Oct.
-23, 1854, William's brother, Henry 'Foxy' McKnight, married Mahala's sister, Barbara Minerd.
-The ceremony took place at the home of Barbara and Mahala's parents in Wharton Twp., and also was witnessed by Mahala's brother, Daniel Minerd.
+23, 1854, William's brother, Henry "Foxy" McKnight, married Mahala's sister, Barbara Minerd.
+The ceremony took place at the home of Barbara and Mahala's parents in Wharton Township, and also was witnessed by Mahala's brother, Daniel Minerd.

 When sister Barbara tragically died in childbirth in 1866, Mahala and William took in the infant nephew, John Henry McKnight, and raised him to adulthood.